Metropolitan of Santiago

 Owners of a wide tourist offer rich in cultural, gastronomic and bohemian neighborhoods, still keep corners waiting to be explored

-Focus of great artistic shows, it is the capital of business tourism
+The focus of great art shows, it is the capital of business tourism

 Region escorted by the impressive mountain range of the Andes and immersed between great hills that form the great valley of Santiago, the Metropolitan Region gathers a wide tourist offer and keeps corners that wait to be explored.

-The vineyards of the Maipo Valley and Pirque decorate the flavors of the area with the sweetness of their wines, the adventure sport and the connection with nature can be experienced in the classic Cajon del Maipo with trekking, canopy and rafting activities.
-Culture and heritage can be absorbed in the huge variety of museums found in Santiago and in the areas of Pomaire and Melipilla.
+The vineyards of the Maipo Valley and Pirque decorate the flavors of the area with the sweetness of their wines, the adventure sport, and the connection with nature that can be experienced in the classic Cajon del Maipo with trekking, canopy, and rafting activities.
+Culture and heritage can be absorbed in the huge variety of museums found in Santiago and the areas of Pomaire and Melipilla.

-It is composed of five communes, Alhué, Curacaví, María Pinto, Melipilla and San Pedro, which occupy a total territorial area equivalent to 26% of the territory of the entire Region.
-This province has a high interregional road connectivity, with access roads such as Route 68, Route 78, Fruit Road, which connect the valleys of Curacaví, Casablanca and Rapel, which affects the development of the agricultural export sector.
-Among the main attractions of the province is Pomaire, capital of crafts and one of the main loceros centers of the country.
+It is composed of five communes, Alhué, Curacaví, María Pinto, Melipilla, and San Pedro, which occupy a total territorial area equivalent to 26% of the territory of the entire Region.
+This province has high interregional road connectivity, with access roads such as Route 68, Route 78, Fruit Road, which connect the valleys of Curacaví, Casablanca, and Rapel, which affects the development of the agricultural export sector.
+Among the main attractions of the province are Pomaire, the capital of crafts and one of the main loceros centers of the country.